poseidon/matchbox/Documentation/getting-started-docker.md

 ## Verify

-The VMs should network boot and provision themselves into a three node etcd cluster, with other nodes behaving as etcd proxies.
+The VMs should network boot and provision themselves into a three node etcd3 cluster, with other nodes behaving as etcd3 gateways.

-The example profile added autologin so you can verify that etcd works between nodes.
+The example profile added autologin so you can verify that etcd3 works between nodes.

-    systemctl status etcd2
+    systemctl status etcd-member
+    ETCDCTL_API=3
     etcdctl set /message hello
     etcdctl get /message